Smothered Pork Chops in Oven

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Move over dried out pork chops, enter my juicy and tender, sweet and savory Smothered Baked Pork Chops!
 And bonus – they are roasted to perfection in just 30 minutes!
-Smothered Pork Chops in the oven are a quick and easy dinner that is fabulous served with Mashed PotatoesButter Rice or simple Roasted Brussels Sprouts.
-Don’t take my word for it though…see what reader Teri had to say:
+These baked pork chops are a quick and easy dinner that are fabulous every single time.
+Don’t take my word for it though… see what reader Teri had to say:

 smothered baked pork chops in baking dish

-How to Bake Bone In Pork Chops in Oven
+How to Bake Pork Chops in the Oven

 Step 1: Make the Sauce

-Preheat your oven to 375 degrees.
-In a small bowl stir dijon mustard, rosemary, garlic, honey, butter, salt, and pepper together.
+Preheat your oven to 375° F. In a small bowl stir dijon mustard, rosemary, garlic, honey, butter, salt, and pepper together.
 Microwave until the butter has melted completely.
 This obviously melts the butter and creates more of a sauce, but also helps bring out the flavors in the rosemary.

 Step 2: Smother Your Chops!